gir-ma/CSE110-projects-and-lab/index.md

 I recently completed a challenging coding assignment, and I couldn't be more excited! :smiley:
 :rocket:

-Emojis add a touch of personality and fun to my writing, making it more engaging and enjoyable for my readers (and myself!).
+Emojis add a touch of personality:green_heart:  and fun to my writing, making it more engaging and enjoyable for my readers (and:point_right: myself!).

 ### 13. Footnotes